relessawy/bpa-workshop-guide/3_process-modeling.md

 ---

-- At this point you have modeled the process for a happy scenario where the asset will always get approved, since the "Auto Approval" task explicitly sets the variable "approved" to true
+- At this point you have modeled the process for a happy scenario where the asset will always get approved, since the "Auto Approval" task explicitly sets the variable "approved" to true.
-- As part of module 2 exercises you will enrich this process to use business rules to evaluate the received offers, and approve or reject offers accordingly
+- As part of Exercise 6 **Rule Authoring** you will enrich this process to use business rules to evaluate the received offers and approve or reject offers accordingly.
-- In the next exercise you will start creating the forms that allow a use to interact with a task in the process
+- In the next exercise you will start creating the forms that allow users to interact with a task in the process.
 - Well done!
-Now go ahead and mark Exercise 3 Process Modeling as complete for your user in the Google sheet
+Now go ahead and mark Exercise 3 Process Modeling as complete for your user in the Google sheet.